F02925 – Respiratory Viruses Trial – Part 3

 Fusion Clinical Research Norwood

 Respiratory syncytial virus (RSV), human metapneumovirus (hMPV) and parainfluenza virus type 3 (PIV3) are common respiratory viruses that can cause serious illness in people over 60.
-This clinical trial is testing a new vaccine to potentially protect against them.
+This clinical trial is testing a new vaccine to potentially protect against them in comparison to placebo.

 You can help shape future healthcare by taking part.